The fabulous Turquoise-browed Motmot, by Steve Garvie.

 Cozumel Emerald, Cozumel Vireo and Cozumel Wren (Cozumel Thrasher may be extinct).

-Great Curassow, American Flamingo, Magnificent Frigatebird, Keel-billed Toucan, Blue-crowned (-diademed) and Turquoise-browed Motmots, Rufous-tailed Jacamar, Lovely Cotinga, Red-capped Manakin and Scissor-tailed Flycatcher, as well as Bare-throated Tiger Heron, Boat-billed Heron, Reddish Egret, Pinnated Bittern, Roseate Spoonbill, King Vulture, American Swallow-tailed and Snail Kites, Black-collared and White Hawks, Crested Caracara, Bat and Laughing Falcons, Collared Forest Falcon, Grey-necked Wood Rail, Limpkin, Double-striped Thick-knee, Northern Jacana, Black Skimmer, pigeons including White-crowned, parrots, Squirrel Cuckoo, owls including Mottled, Northern Potoo, hummingbirds including Violet Sabrewing, trogons, Belted, Green, Amazon and American Pygmy Kingfishers, White-necked Puffbird, Collared Aracari, woodcreepers, Scaled Antpitta, many flycatchers including Vermilion and Fork-tailed, Masked and Black-crowned Tityras, Green Jay, wrens, Long-billed Gnatwren, Wood Thrush, wintering warblers including Magnolia, Yellow-throated, Blue-winged, Swainson's, Kentucky and Prothonotary, Ovenbird, Western Spindalis, Green and Red-legged Honeycreepers, Painted Bunting, orioles, and Chestnut-headed and Montezuma Oropendolas.
+Great Curassow, American Flamingo, Bare-throated Tiger Heron, Boat-billed Heron, Reddish Egret, Pinnated Bittern, Magnificent Frigatebird, King Vulture, American Swallow-tailed and Snail Kites, Black-collared and White Hawks, Crested Caracara, Bat and Laughing Falcons, Collared Forest Falcon, Russet-naped (Grey-necked) Wood Rail, Limpkin, Double-striped Thick-knee, Northern Jacana, Black Skimmer, pigeons including White-crowned, parrots, owls including Mottled, Northern Potoo, hummingbirds including Violet Sabrewing, trogons, Blue-diademed (Lesson's) and Turquoise-browed Motmots, Belted, Green, Amazon and American Pygmy Kingfishers, Rufous-tailed Jacamar, White-necked Puffbird, Keel-billed Toucan, Collared Aracari, woodcreepers, Scaled Antpitta, Red-capped Manakin, Lovely Cotinga, Masked and Black-crowned Tityras, many flycatchers including Fork-tailed, Scissor-tailed and Vermilion, Green Jay, wrens, Long-billed Gnatwren, Wood Thrush, wintering warblers including Magnolia, Yellow-throated, Blue-winged, Swainson's, Kentucky and Prothonotary, Ovenbird, Green and Red-legged Honeycreepers, Painted Bunting, orioles, and Chestnut-headed and Montezuma Oropendolas.
 Also a chance of tinamous, Jabiru, Aplomado Falcon, Spotted Rail, Sungrebe, Crested Owl, Northern Royal Flycatcher and Black-throated Shrike Tanager.

 (Yucatan) Black Howler and Central American (Black-handed/Geoffroy's) Spider Monkeys, Central American Agouti and Grey Fox.